dpranke/pyn/README.md

 * rspfiles
 * detecting when the command needed for a build has changed and the outputs should be rebuilt.
-* proper deps files handling
-  * delete on clean and/or when generated and added to database
 * NINJA_STATUS option %c

 ### Also: